 Photographic Works by Laudo Prenso

-These works are intended to be experienced in person, where their scale and resolution allow the viewer to move between an immersive compositional field and intricate visual detail.
+The works are intended to be experienced in person, where scale and distance continuously reshape the viewing experience.

 Portfolios

-These portfolios emerge from a deep photographic archive developed through a sustained practice that explores the visual complexity of the microscopic world.
+These portfolios emerge from a deep photographic archive developed through years of visual inquiry and experimentation.

 An exploration into the interval between perception and recognition.